kplam624/Mask-Finder/README.md

 ![splitfolders](Images/splitfolders.png)

-The different directories are set to variables and are primed for training.
+The different directories are set to their respected variables and are primed for model training.

 -----------------------------
 ## Model training
 There were two different approaches used in training the model.
 The first approach was to create a new model from scratch.
 The latter is to further train a preexisting model.
-Between the two methods the one used was a pretrained vgg19 model.
+Between the two methods the latter was done, using a pretrained vgg19 model.

+The model requires the three image directories above.
+Creating

 -----------------------------
 ## Coronavirus Insights: Learn more about why you should wear masks!!